O72/ezHTB/README.md

 Flag options:

   -H HOSTNAME, --hostname HOSTNAME
-                        box name: used to create the directory structure -i IP, --ip IP        box ip address: target ip address -p PORT, --port PORT  box port: host port
+                        hostname: used to create the directory structure -i IP, --ip IP        ip address: host/target ip address -p PORT, --port PORT  port: host/target port
   -R REVERSE [REVERSE ...], --reverse REVERSE [REVERSE ...]
                         reverse type: creating a reverse shell based on the choice of the user
   -G GOBUSTER, --gobuster GOBUSTER
-                        gobuster: run gobuster with several argument. look at examples to find which argument you want -n NMAP, --nmap NMAP  nmap: run nmap scan with several argument. look at examples to find which argument you want -E, --enum4linux      enum4linux: run enum4linux with -a which is all.
+                        gobuster: run gobuster with several argument. see examples to find which argument is best for you.
-                        (require target ip address).
+  -n NMAP, --nmap NMAP  nmap: run nmap scan with several argument. see
-  -N, --nikto           nikto: run nikto with -s to force ssl or without
+                        examples to find which argument is best for you.
-                        (require target ip address).
+  -E, --enum4linux      enum4linux: run enum4linux with -a which will do
-  -a, --append          Append the ip address and hostname on /etc/hosts
+                        everything.
-                        (require target ip address and hostname).
+  -N, --nikto           nikto: run nikto with -s to force ssl or without.
-  -o OUT, --out OUT     output file name. ex, -o example.txt -x, --https           force https
+  -a, --append          Append the ip address and hostname on /etc/hosts -o OUT, --out OUT     output file name. ex, -o example.txt -x, --https           force https
   -s, --ssl             force ssl